These home-based business ideas probably weren't on your radar until now, but there are many opportunities for starting a business from your home.

 - Billing clients and processing payroll

-Many staffing startups feel the pain of the heavy cash flow requirements required.
+Many staffing startups feel the pain of the heavy cash flow requirements.
 They must make payroll weekly, while clients are on net-30 or similar payment terms.
-There are some various financial products that can solve this problem, though.
+Various financial products can solve this problem, though.
 You'll have to run the numbers and determine which one makes sense for you.
 [To help you in your search, you can check out our reviews of the best online payroll services.]

 A freight brokerage operates as a transportation company that doesn't own any trucks.
 They contract with outside owner-operators and motor carriers instead.
 A shipper will pay their broker after a load is delivered.
 The broker then pays a lesser amount to the carrier they contracted with.
 The difference between the two is the freight broker's commission.

-If you get some customers that offer you their freight, you aren't quite done yet.
+If you get some customers to offer you their freight, you aren't quite done yet.
 You'll still have to find a suitable truck to haul the freight.
 Load boards are the preferred method, but they are usually expensive.
-Most will use one of the many free ones out there until their brokerage becomes profitable.
+Most brokers use one of the many free ones out there until their brokerage becomes profitable.

 In most cases, you don't need to secure any special licenses or permits to start a lumber brokerage.
 You don't need any expensive tools or software either.
 Grab your laptop and plug in your old landline telephone, and you're ready to go.
 This is a business that you can run from your dining room table with ease.

 These examples aren't the most glamorous opportunities out there, but they are proven models.
-You've discovered some unique home-based opportunities -- now what's your idea?
-You should try to be creative.
-Take a similar idea and make it your own.
-That is the key to rising above the competition in a lucrative but competitive market.
+You've discovered some unique home-based opportunities – now what's your idea?
+Try to be creative and make it your own.
+Creativity is the key to rising above the competition in a lucrative but competitive market.